Xinjiang Big Plate Chicken (Dapanji, 大盘鸡) | Sarah Ting-Ting Hou

 - Turn heat up to high and add marinated chicken.
 Stir-fry until chicken is partially cooked and starting to take on some color, making sure not to burn the spices.

 - Make a well in the center of the wok, add the sauce mixture and cook briefly.
 Add 2 cups water, mix well and bring to a boil.
-Reduce heat to medium-low, cover wok and simmer for 10 minutes for bone-in chicken (5 minutes if using boneless).
-[Recipe updated Feb 2022, reducing water from 3 cups to 2 cups, which will make plenty of soupy broth for noodles; add more if needed.]
+Reduce heat to medium-low, cover wok and simmer for 10 minutes.

 - Add potatoes to the wok and return to a boil.
-Lower heat, cover wok and simmer 5 minutes.
+Lower heat, cover wok and simmer 5 minutes if you like your potatoes slightly crisp, or up to 10 minutes for softer potatoes.
 Taste, and add salt if needed.
-Add bell peppers, cover wok and simmer an additional 5 minutes.
+Add bell peppers, cover wok and simmer an additional 3-4 minutes.

 - Transfer hot noodles to a large wide plate or bowl and cover with the chicken stew.
-Garnish with scallion greens and serve immediately.
+Garnish with scallion greens or cilantro and serve immediately.

 Tried this recipe?